Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 Do you accept employers from out of town?

 Absolutely.
 90% of our graduates are willing to relocate.
-If you take the Hire a Graduate survey here, we will be able to connect you with graduates who are interested in relocating to your location.
+If you sign up for a free employer account on our portal here, you will be able to connect with graduates who are interested in relocating to your location.

-How soon after I take the Hire a Graduate survey will I be connected with graduates?
+How soon after I sign up for the employer portal will I be connected with graduates?

 We are currently the only training pipeline in the Nation that trains and certifies Veterans into advanced manufacturing careers.
 Due to the tremendous demand, you may experience delays of up to 5 days.